prateekralhan/BERT-based-Document-Summarizer/README.md

 # BERT based Document Summarizer 📑📝
-### A multi document summarizer CLI for getting the synposis of documents(PDFs/word documents/text files).
+### A multi document summarizer CLI for getting the synopsis of documents(PDFs/word documents/text files).

 ## Installation:
 Run the command ***pip install -r requirements.txt*** to get the necessary dependencies installed in your system.